 Mom always called it banana loaf, but its name isn't important.
-Yes, there are variations, but it's the moistness and exotic banana flavor that make this dessert bread unique.
-It's often served as an alternative to cake.
+Yes, there are variations, but it's the moistness and exotic banana flavor that make this dessert bread so unique.
+She often served it as an alternative to cake.

 Grandma McIlmoyle's Recipe Books (c.
 1912)

 Ingredients: 1-3/4 cups sifted all-purpose flour, 2-1/4 teaspoons double-action baking powder, 1/2 teaspoon salt, 1/2 cup chopped nuts, 1/3 cup shortening, 2/3 cup sugar, 2 slightly beaten eggs, 1 cup mashed bananas (3 to 4 fully ripe bananas — yellow peel flecked with brown), 1 cup mixed candied fruits and peels, 1/4 cup raisins.

 Sift together flour, baking powder, and salt.
 Add nuts and blend.
 Beat shortening until creamy — 300 strokes.
 Gradually add sugar, beating until fluffy after each addition.
 Add eggs and beat until thick.
 Add flour mixture and bananas alternately, blending thoroughly after each addition.
 Fold in fruits and raisins.